 Web data loss prevention, as well as other data security configurations, require separate installation of the Data Security Manager and other Data Security components.
-Before configuring Content Gateway to work with Websense data security, please read the Websense Web Security Gateway Anywhere Getting Started Guide.
+Before configuring Content Gateway to work with Websense data security, please see the deployment and installation information hosted in the Websense Technical Library.

-Content Gateway supports 2 methods of working with Data Security:
+Content Gateway supports 2 methods of working with Websense Data Security:

-- Using the Data Security policy engine located on-box with Content Gateway (requires version 7.5 Data Security components) - Over ICAP using a Data Security policy engine located on a separate computer (intended for use with Data Security Suite versions 7.1 and earlier)
+- Using the Data Security policy engine located on-box with Content Gateway - Over ICAP using a Data Security policy engine located on a separate computer (intended for use with Data Security Suite versions 7.1 and earlier)

-Only 1 method can be used at a time.
-When 1 is configured the other is unavailable.
+Only one method can be used at a time.
+When one is configured the other is unavailable.